Turk Wendell: Notable statements

 In early 2001, after Vladimir Guerrero (then playing for the Montreal Expos) took exception to being hit by Wendell, Wendell remarked, "One of the ways to get him out is pitching inside and if he can’t handle being pitched inside, he should go frickin' back to the Dominican and find another line of work."

 Less than a month later, Wendell was ejected from a game against the St. Louis Cardinals for throwing behind batter Mike Matheny.
 After the game, Wendell referred to Cardinals' pitcher Rick Ankiel, whose mysterious loss of control would soon end his pitching career: "When Ankiel is out there and he throws balls everywhere, why don't they throw him out of the game?"

 On the eve of the 2000 World Series between the Yankees and the Mets, Wendell is quoted as having said "Yankee Stadium?
 I don't give a hoot about it.
 We've played there before.
 It won't be a surprise.
 The Yankees have tortured us for years and years, and beating them would be sweet for me."
 During the Yankees celebration of their win, it is reported that every five minutes, someone would call for a toast "To Turk Wendell!"

 Wendell repeatedly told reporters that he wanted to play his last season in baseball for free.
-"I want my last season to be a testament to the game," said Wendell.
+"I want my last season to be a testament to the game," Wendell said in 2000.
 "I only wanted a few things out of life – a wife, children, to play baseball and to hunt deer."
-Informed that the Players Association (the union for major league players) would not allow him to play for free, Wendell said, "then I'll drop out of the union when the time comes."
+When informed that the Major League Baseball Players Association would not allow him to play for free, Wendell said, "then I'll drop out of the union when the time comes."